uakotaobi/miscellany/robotics/pros-hello-world/README.md

     ```
     The slots are 1-based.

-    The command automatically attachd to the terminal in order to capture standard output,
+    The command automatically attached to the terminal in order to capture standard output,
     but I could also have hit CTRL+C (to exit from `prosv5 mut`) and then run:

     ```